Large Banks and Systemic Risk: Insights from a Mean-Field Game Model: Introduction

-The Canadian overnight market, for example, allows financial institutions to engage in short-term borrowing and lending of funds, on an overnight basis where the interest rate is called the overnight rate.
+The interbank market serves as a key mechanism for optimizing the usage of monetary reserves and minimizing the amount of capital held in low-return liquid assets by allowing banks to borrow from one another or the central bank to address short-term funding shortages \cite{ Freixas2000SystemicRiskInterbank}.
+This market also provides a means of risk-sharing between banks, making the individual institutions more resilient to negative shocks \cite{Acemoglu2015SystemicRiskStability}.
+However, the interbank market also has the potential to create a contagion channel through which the financial distress of one bank can spread to others and potentially lead to a financial crisis \cite{Hautsch2015FinancialNetworkSystemic}.
+The Canadian overnight market, for example, allows financial institutions to engage in short-term borrowing and lending of funds on an overnight basis, where the interest rate is called the overnight rate.
 The Bank of Canada sets a target for the overnight rate and establishes an operating band through its monetary policy operations.
 While the specific width of the operating band can vary over time, it currently spans a range of 25 basis points (0.25\%).
 The upper bound of the operating band is the rate at which the Bank of Canada stands ready to lend money to financial institutions, while the lower bound is the rate at which the central bank absorbs excess funds from the system.
 The overnight rate is determined by the supply and demand dynamics in the interbank market.
 Financial institutions with excess funds may lend to earn interest on their surplus liquidity, whereas banks facing temporary shortages of funds may borrow to meet their immediate obligations.

-There has been a significant amount of research on the characteristics of the banking system's network structure and its impact on systemic risk \citep{hurd2016contagion}.
-These characteristics include the nodes (individual banks), links (interbank credit exposures), size (number and relative size of banks in the system), and connectivity (number of links in the system).
-The relationship between connectivity and systemic risk is complex, with some studies finding that increased connectivity leads to greater contagion following a bank failure \citep{caccioli_heterogeneity_2012,anand_filling_2015,fan_assessment_2018,diem_what_2020}, while others suggest that it improves risk-sharing within the network and leads to a more resilient banking system \citep{Allen2000FinancialContagion,duffy_financial_2019,li_bank_2019}.
-Other factors that have been identified as influencing systemic risk include exposure concentration \citep{gai_complexity_2011,fei_shocks_2015,zedda_which_2020}, centrality of the first failed bank in the system \citep{degryse_interbank_2004,lee_systemic_2013}, and the number and size of exposures in the network \citep{li_impact_2012,memmel_contagion_2013,Bucher2014FrictionsInterbankMarket}.